Cleaning up your funding

 • Make a pledge to be Oil Sponsorship Free.
 The pledge says: “We do not take any oil, coal, or gas corporate sponsorship for our cultural work.
 We call on our peers and institutional partners to refuse fossil fuel funding too.”
 Put the badge on your communications.

-• Look at all your funds and financial partnerships with an eye to divest from fossil fuels.
-Set a date by when you will have no financial ties with ecocidal companies or funds.
+• Look at all your funds and financial partnerships to divest from fossil fuels, if you have any.
+Set a date by when you will have no financial ties with fossil fuel companies or funds.

-• Look at exemplar ethical fundraising policies.
+• Look at exemplary ethical fundraising policies.
 See Artsadmin’s ethical fundraising policy

-• Hold training or discussions with staff and partners to define your boundaries of ethical sponsorship and explore ‘what if’ scenarios.
-Investigate how companies obtain social licence through sponsorship, and how they conceal their harm and manipulate public discourse to lobby for more freedoms.
+• Investigate and communicate how companies obtain social licences through sponsorship.
+How do they conceal their harm and manipulate public discourse to lobby for more freedom?
 Use resources provided by Culture Unstained

-• Be democratic and transparent: invite views of your audiences on how you should be resourced.
-What ideas do they have for more ethical and beneficial ways to save money and generate revenue?
-If a project needs sponsorship, do your audiences think that its benefits will justify the commercial partnership?
+• Be democratic and transparent: invite the views of staff, stakeholders and audiences about how you should be resourced.
+Do they have alternative ideas for more ethical and beneficial ways to save money and generate revenue?
+Do they think that the benefits of a problematic funder will justify the partnership?

-• Explore alternative revenue models: proactively work with communities to shift towards a local, circular economy which benefits your organisation.
+• Explore alternative revenue: proactively work with communities to shift towards a local, circular economy which benefits your organisation.
 For example, can you support participatory forms of entrepreneurship, such as plant-based food businesses, heritage crafts or planet-kind technologies?

 • Please tell us about your good practice, so that we can amplify it.
-Rather than highlighting the worst examples (e.g. oil-sponsored culture), we want to celebrate and show what good looks like.
+We want to celebrate and show what good looks like.
 Share it with #CultureTakesAction

 • Who holds power within our organisation to shift the ethical stance on funding, and what are the obstacles to creating shifts?